Creative Indoor Activities for Toddlers: Embrace Screen-Free Fun

 Embracing Screen-Free Fun

-I encourage fellow parents to indulge in screen-free fun—the adventures you create together will be well worth it!
+I encourage fellow parents to indulge in screen-free fun.
+The adventures you create together will be well worth it!